-- 1. Navigate to the "Sahara" tab in the dashboard, then click on the "Clusters" panel. - 2.
-Click on the "Launch Cluster" button at the top right. - 3.
-Choose your desired Plugin name and Version from the dropdowns and click "Create". - 4.
-Give your cluster a name. (required) - 5.
-Choose which cluster template should be used for your cluster. - 6.
-Choose the image that should be used for your cluster (if you do not see any options here, see Registering an Image above). - 7.
-Optionally choose a keypair that can be used to authenticate to your cluster instances. - 8.
-Click on the "Create" button to start your cluster. - Your cluster's status will display on the Clusters table. - It will likely take several minutes to reach the "Active" state.
+- 1. Navigate to the "Project" dashboard, then the "Data Processing" tab, then click on the "Clusters" panel - 2.
+Click on the "Launch Cluster" button at the top right - 3.
+Choose your desired Plugin name and Version from the dropdowns and click "Create" - 4.
+Give your cluster a name (required) - 5.
+Choose which cluster template should be used for your cluster - 6.
+Choose the image that should be used for your cluster (if you do not see any options here, see Registering an Image above) - 7.
+Optionally choose a keypair that can be used to authenticate to your cluster instances - 8.
+Click on the "Create" button to start your cluster - Your cluster's status will display on the Clusters table - It will likely take several minutes to reach the "Active" state

-2.5.6 Scaling a Cluster
+2.6.6 Scaling a Cluster

-- 1. From the Sahara/Clusters page, click on the "Scale Cluster" button of the row that contains the cluster that you want to scale. - 2.
-You can adjust the numbers of instances for existing Node Group Templates. - 3.
-You can also add a new Node Group Template and choose a number of instances to launch. - This can be done by selecting your desired Node Group Template from the dropdown and clicking the "+" button. - Your new Node Group will appear below and you can adjust the number of instances via the text box or the +/buttons. - 4.
-To confirm the scaling settings and trigger the spawning/deletion of instances, click on "Scale".
+- 1. From the Data Processing/Clusters page, click on the "Scale Cluster" button of the row that contains the cluster that you want to scale - 2.
+You can adjust the numbers of instances for existing Node Group Templates - 3.
+You can also add a new Node Group Template and choose a number of instances to launch - This can be done by selecting your desired Node Group Template from the dropdown and clicking the "+" button - Your new Node Group will appear below and you can adjust the number of instances via the text box or the "+" and "-" buttons - 4.
+To confirm the scaling settings and trigger the spawning/deletion of instances, click on "Scale"

-2.5.7 Elastic Data Processing (EDP)
+2.6.7 Elastic Data Processing (EDP)

-2.5.8 Data Sources
+2.6.8 Data Sources